mkalpana/angular2-heroes/README.md

 # Angular 2 Heroes Application

-This is an Angular 2 quick start project using Typescript.
+This is an Angular 2 Heroes application using Typescript.

 ## Prerequisites